gaurav-singh-mrg/gaurav-singh-mrg/README.md

 # 💫 About Me:
 🔭 I am an Application developer specialising in the app development arena.
 For the last 3 years, I have been developing application using Python ,Django, SQL Server, and C++ .
 I’m currently employed as Application developer at CoreCard India.
 I’m hands on in all stages of the software development cycle, from planning and design to testing and deployment.
-No two days are the same for me; my tasks may involve analysing algorithms, altering code, fixing bugs, brainstorming ideas or integrating new systems.I am an Application developer specialising in the app development arena.
-For the last 3 years, I have been developing application using Python ,Django, SQL Server, and C++ I’m currently employed as Application developer at CoreCard India.
-I’m hands on in all stages of the software development cycle, from planning and design to testing and deployment.
 No two days are the same for me; my tasks may involve analysing algorithms, altering code, fixing bugs, brainstorming ideas or integrating new systems.
 <br>🌱 I’m currently learning React, Unity, Swift<br>